2020/21 at University College Birmingham

 Are campus cafes open?

-The 5th floor cafe at Summer Row is currently open from 8.30am to 2pm Monday to Friday until 16 April (changing to 8.30am to 3pm thereafter).
+The 5th floor cafe at Summer Row is currently open from 8.30am to 3pm Monday to Friday.
 The restaurant on the ground floor is also offering a takeaway lunch menu during the week.
+Eatspace at McIntyre House is also open for food and coffee (take-away only).
+Current open hours and menus for all restaurants are on the portal under ‘Food Services’.

 Where can I find more information?